Health Practice Management/pre-DPT (BS)

 In addition, to achieve your bachelor’s degree, you will take a total of approximately fifteen liberal arts courses, which will be scheduled around your program schedule over the course of your entire program.
 Each liberal arts course meets approximately four hours per week.
 Liberal arts courses are offered days, evenings, and Saturdays.

 At the beginning of each term you will receive a detailed schedule giving the exact time and location of all your classes.
-The College requires that all students be prepared to take classes and receive services at any of NEIT’s locations where the appropriate classes and services are offered.
+The university requires that all students be prepared to take classes and receive services at any of NEIT’s locations where the appropriate classes and services are offered.

 When a regularly scheduled class falls on a day which is an NEIT observed holiday (Columbus Day, Veterans Day, Martin Luther King, Jr. Day, and Memorial Day), an alternate class will be scheduled as a make up for that class.
 The make-up class may fall on a Friday.
 It is the student’s responsibility to take note of when and where classes are offered.